sagemath/sagewiki_to_gh-2022-10-10/Days_10_Youth_Hostel_Page.md

 == List of participants willing to stay at the Youth Hostel ==

- * '''Clement Pernet''': from thursday 9 to wed 15
+ * '''Clément Pernet''': from thursday 9 to wednesday 15,